uofajillian/edx-documentation/en_us/xblock/source/anatomy/python.rst

      frag.initialize_js('ThumbsBlock')

-For more informaiton, see :ref:`Handler Methods`.
+For more informaiton, see :ref:`View Methods`.

 **************************
 Thumb XBlock Vote Handler